unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authorization-server.md

 # Authorization Server

-In order for an OpenID Connect Relying Party to utilize OpenID Connect services for an End-User, the RP needs to know where the OpenID Provider is.
+In order for an OpenID Connect Relying Party (RP) to utilize OpenID Connect services for an End-User, the RP needs to know where the OpenID Provider is.
 RPs can use [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).&#x20;

 Specifically, the extension provides an alternative method for OpenID Connect Issuer Discovery, [Section 2](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery).
 With Login with Unstoppable, clients will resolve WebFinger information using records stored on a domain name instead of resolving WebFinger information from a server.
 Essentially, this process allows End-Users to specify their OpenID Provider using their domains.